 There is no one way to get somewhere, of course.
-Similar to how Google Maps provides the fastest route, as well as alternate routes success profiles can lead employees directly to their goals, or, with clever career mapping, to new roles that at first may seem unrelated but turn out to develop valuable transferable skills.
+Similar to how Google Maps provides the fastest route, as well as alternate routes, success profiles can lead employees directly to their goals, or, with clever career mapping, to new roles that at first may seem unrelated but turn out to develop valuable transferable skills.
 Think of a data analytics manager in IT whose skills can be leverage for marketing and sales, for instance.
-In addition to job-matching recommendations, the talent intelligence platform could also suggest training or certificate programs offered by the organization to help obtain the skills needed for the job desired in the absence of actual working experience.
+In addition to job-matching recommendations, Banerjee says the talent intelligence platform could also suggest training or certificate programs offered by the organization to help obtain the skills needed for the job desired in the absence of actual working experience.

 Time to Destination